dvriv/tvserieslist/README.md

 Inspired on https://myanimelist.net/ and http://goodreads.com/.

 ## Contributors
-If anyone like my idea and want to contribuite they are free to join, just send me a email.
+If you liked my idea and want to contribuite just send me a email.